Susana465/camkii_thesis/40-results.md

-adding structural proteins to psd make drawing figures of what i expect, could do in future. t306 mutant too. what would i expect?
+adding structural proteins to psd make drawing figures of what i expect, could do in future. t306 MT too. what would i expect?

 effects of dephosphorylation could be interesting to look at: